Dry Needling for Muscular Pain Treatment

 • Decreased muscle spasm/tension.

-• Decreased pain chemicals being released to the brain.
+• Decreased pain chemicals are released to the brain.

 • Restoration of the normal length of the muscle (like taking a knot out of a rope).

-• All of these effects can help to increase range of motion, increase function and decrease pain.
+• All of these effects can help to increase the range of motion, increase function, and decrease pain.

 What is the Difference Between Acupuncture and Dry Needling?